open-education-hub/methodology/chapters/roles/overview/reading/README.md

-Descrie rolurile care vor folosi această metodologie, cumva similare cu ce apare în diagrama de aici: https://drive.google.com/drive/u/0/folders/1dTv1OhdtyUKy4bymPdfNxB6BpgKxIIlo (documentul `OpenEdu - Workflows.drawio`)
+## Roles

+Present roles used in the methodology, similar to the inital diagram: https://drive.google.com/drive/u/0/folders/1dTv1OhdtyUKy4bymPdfNxB6BpgKxIIlo (the `OpenEdu - Workflows.drawio` document)